-103. Downsizing from a single-occupancy 4-bedroom house does not necessarily imply a need to release capital, nor a desire for a small property, as provision for visiting friends and relatives can be essential for the social wellbeing of residents as they age.
+101. Downsizing from a single-occupancy 4-bedroom house does not necessarily imply a need to release capital, nor a desire for a small property, as provision for visiting friends and relatives can be essential for the social wellbeing of residents as they age.
 This NDP refers to this as "right-sizing" rather than merely "downsizing".
 Many residents say they would like to downsize/right-size and stay in Houghton but moving out of the village is currently their only option.
-This is a sad reflection on the unwillingness of developers to assign a degree of social priority to this important sector.
+This may reflect the unwillingness of developers to prioritise this important sector.

-- 104. The HNA states that rented affordable housing is likely to be unaffordable by likely tenants, and the most viable affordable housing tenure would be assisted purchase. - 105.
-In view of the current large proportion of older residents, and the HNA predicting that this will increase during the plan period (see Appendix 5), considerable demand for market 2 and 3-bedroom homes (including bungalows) should be anticipated to allow people to remain in the village in a dwelling appropriate to their changing needs (right-sizing). - 106.
-The impact on Houghton's housing mix of building 50% 2-bed or less , plus 50% 3-bed, as recommended by AECOM, is estimated to be as follows:
+- 102. The HNA states that rented affordable housing is likely to be unaffordable by likely tenants, and the most viable affordable housing tenure would be assisted purchase. - 103.
+In view of the current large proportion of older residents, and the HNA predicting that this will increase during the plan period (see Appendix 6), considerable demand for market 2 and 3-bedroom homes (including bungalows) should be anticipated to allow people to remain in the village in a dwelling appropriate to their changing needs (right-sizing). - 104.
+The impact on Houghton's housing mix of building 50% 2-bed or less, plus 50% 3-bed, as recommended by AECOM, is estimated to be as follows:

 No. of 2021 % Expected Future % Harborough

 Bedrooms split for 800 additional split for District aspiration

+• • •

 in dwelling dwellings dwellings Houghton % split by No. of

 during plan for 900 bedrooms

 period dwellings

 1 or 2 19% 50 22% 23%

 3 28% 50 31% 40%

 4 or more 53% 47% 37%

 Total 100% 100 100% 100%

-Figure 6-9 Predicted effect on the housing mix of building only 2 and 3-bedroom houses.
+Figure 6-7 Predicted effect on the housing mix of building only 2 and 3-bedroom houses.